mpiraux/draft-piraux-quic-tunnel/draft-piraux-quic-tunnel.md

        |    | Access  |    |
        |    | network |    |            Legend:
        .----|    B    |----.              --- Multipath QUIC subflow
-            +---------+                   === Original tunneled flow
+            +---------+                   === TCP/UDP flow
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~
 {: #fig-reference-environment title="Reference environment"}

-TODO(mp): The figure illustrate the client to server connection example, but not
-the reverse
+In this version of the document, we focus on client initiated flows.
+A
+subsequent version will discuss how the client can accept incoming UDP
+flows and TCP connections.

 # The datagram mode